jknight/jknight/README.md

 I'm also a Masters Candidate at the University of Pennsylvania in the [MCIT](https://gradadm.seas.upenn.edu/masters/computer-and-information-technology-mcit-online/) program.

-You can find me from my contact info on github or on [Bret's Vital DevOps channel](https://devops.fan/) on Discord.
+You can find me on [linkedIn](https://www.linkedin.com/in/jeffreyknight) or on [Bret's Vital DevOps channel](https://devops.fan/) on Discord.